What forms and documents do I need to submit to apply for financial aid?

 Yes.
 Wake Forest’s policy for determining need is based on the principle that both parents have a responsibility to contribute to the costs of education.
 We therefore need financial information from both households.
 The custodial parent and current spouse (if applicable) should complete the CSS PROFILE and FAFSA applications.
 The noncustodial parent and current spouse (if applicable) should complete the CSS Noncustodial Profile.
 Both parents and stepparents are required to submit copies of W-2 wage statements and income tax returns, including all schedules, to verify reported income.

-Where do I obtain the CSS PROFILE and FAFSA applications?
+Where do I obtain the FAFSA and CSS PROFILE applications?

 The online CSS PROFILE application may be accessed at https://profileonline.collegeboard.com/index.jsp.
 The CSS PROFILE school code for Wake Forest is 5885.

-What is the difference between the CSS PROFILE and the FAFSA?
+What is the difference between the FAFSA and the CSS PROFILE?

 What are the due dates for applying for financial aid?
 When can I expect to hear about my award?